tplamondon/elden-ring-savefile-backup/README.md

 Backups will be stored where the program executable is downloaded

 To my knowledge, python does not need to be installed on a computer who downloads the exe file

+I take no responsibility for whatever happens if you use this program